 Once this deployment finishes it will have the effect of restoring your full

-device root file system to the same state as when you created the snapshot in Step 3.
+device root filesystem to the same state as when you created the snapshot in Step 3.

-again after the deployment has finished.
+exists after the deployment has finished.

 at the time you created the snapshot.
-This works for any change in the file system,
+This works for any change in the filesystem,

 including removing or installing software and changing any configuration.